Top 10 Reasons To Visit Edinburgh

 Meanwhile the Mercat Tour welcomes you into a world of graveyards and dark cellars.
 St Giles’ Cathedral is a 900-year-old gothic building containing the impressive Thistle Chapel with expertly designed neo-gothic woodwork.

-The Scott Monument, built to commemorate Sir Walter Scott is the second-largest monument ever created to celebrate an author.
-If you want a challenge, clamber up the 287 steps of a scarily narrow staircase to enjoy a wonderful view of the centre.
+The Scott Monument, built to commemorate Sir Walter Scott, is the second-largest monument ever created to celebrate an author.
+If you want a challenge, clamber up the 287 steps of a scarily narrow staircase to enjoy a wonderful view of the city.

 In total there are 68 statues which have been built into the structure, many of them based on other famous Scottish writers.